MrJackdaw/reach-reactjs-starter/README.md

 * [ReactJS](https://github.com/facebook/create-react-app) with [Typescript support](https://www.typescriptlang.org/): A popular front-end framework for building web applications
 * [Reach Language](https://docs.reach.sh/): A compiled language for building multi-chain smart contracts.
 This template includes **the JS dependency**, and [not the CLI](#installing-the-reach-cli).
 * [RaphsDucks](https://github.com/JACK-COM/raphsducks): a simplified, unopinonated application state manager.
+* [Cryptocurrency Icons](https://github.com/spothq/cryptocurrency-icons) as well as a single-file API (and ReactJS component) for using them
 * [Google's Material Icons](https://fonts.google.com/icons) for quick UI sugar

-Like the ReactJS version, this includes support for SASS.
+* SASS support

 There are no pre-defined styles: you can `npm install` any additional dependencies.

+---
 ## How do I use it?

 1. Clone the project